openstack/openstack-manuals/doc/config-reference/source/networking.rst

    networking/sample-configuration-files-advanced.rst
    tables/conf-changes/neutron.rst

-This chapter explains the OpenStack Networking configuration options.
+This chapter explains the Networking service configuration options.
 For installation prerequisites, steps, and use cases, see the OpenStack Installation Guide for your distribution (`docs.openstack.org <http://docs.openstack.org>`__) and the